laravel/nova-docs/1.0/installation.md

 ## Updating Nova

-To update your Nova installation, you may simply download a fresh release Zip file from the Nova website.
+To update your Nova installation, you may simply download a release Zip file from the Nova website.
 After downloading the Zip file, replace the current contents of your application's `nova` directory with the contents of the Zip file.
 After updating the directory's contents, you may run the `composer update` and `nova:publish` commands:

 ```sh
 composer update